Ron-Zilber/Ron-Zilber/README.md

 ### Hi!
   I'm Ron Zilbershtein,

-  Ben-Gurion University of the Negev Student
+  Ben-Gurion University of the Negev graduate

   Electrical and Computer Engineering

-  Graduate 2024.

   Specializations : Computers and Computer Networks.